Legoman99573/Toon-Shader/README.md

 You can add to the VRChat Creator Companion by going to ``Settings > Packages > Add Repository`` and just adding ``https://world.ugandavrc.com/index.json``

 ## Notes
-If you see something weird with transparency, just set it to AlphaTest and it should fix it.
+* If you see something weird with transparency, just set it to AlphaTest and it should fix it.
+* AudioLink Minimal package is required before adding this repo.
+Get it from here: https://github.com/llealloo/vrc-udon-audio-link